JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 If possible, use `include-symbol="ClassName"` to show only the class body without any headers and imports.
 To include only a specific method, specify `include-symbol="methodName"` additionally.

-In any case, please keep code samples concise and avoid any unnecessary "surrounding" code or import statements.
+In any case, keep code samples concise and avoid any unnecessary "surrounding" code or import statements.

 ### Tables